 During the Terry Moore interview, he confirms several things which I had speculated.
 For one, he draws women because he would rather draw women over men.
 It doesn’t make a difference either way, but it’s nice to see someone actually admit it.
 More importantly though, Terry Moore admits to something which I felt was the Achilles’ heel of Strangers In Paradise: he was making it up as he went along.
 He also admits that he didn’t care.
 This bothers the crap out of me.
 The story was tanking because nothing new or interesting was going on.
 This is what I meant when I said to just skip volume 3 altogether.
 He should have at least made each issue a mini adventure where each issue provided a short story with enough entertainment to justify the purchase.
 Instead each issue was a fragment of a continuing story that you did not care where it was headed… because the writer himself did not care neither.

 Paradise Found is one heck of a Terry Moore interview, and I must say that Hero Video Productions had done a fantastic job.
-If you never heard of Strangers in Paradise or Terry Moore, you definitely want to consider giving it a read.
-Otherwise, see if you can track down this DVD, which I highly recommend.
+If you never heard of Strangers in Paradise or Terry Moore, you definitely want to consider giving it a read. (affiliate link) Otherwise, see if you can track down this DVD, which I highly recommend.

 Fan of Terry Moore?
 Leave a comment below and tell me your thoughts.